jolicode/secret-santa/README.md

 - a Redis server
 - PHP 7.1+

-Run the following command to launch the app locally:
+Run the following command to install the app locally:

 `composer install`

 We rely on some env variables to communicate with Slack API and Redis.
-Check out the .env file and fill the correct values for the following variables:
+Check out the `.env` file and fill the correct values for the following variables:

 - `SLACK_CLIENT_ID`: Application id from Slack;
 - `SLACK_CLIENT_SECRET`: Application secret from Slack;